Treatment for COPD

 - Pursed-lip breathing.
 This is when a person inhales through their nose and exhales through tightly pursed lips.

 - Diaphragm breathing.
-This means contracting the diaphragm in order to breathe more deeply.
-The belly visibly expands while breathing in, and it deflates when breathing out.
+This means contracting the diaphragm to breathe more deeply.
+The belly visibly expands while breathing in and deflates when breathing out.

 - This is a controlled breathing technique common in yoga practice.
 Pranayama involves concentrating on areas of the body involved in breathing.